fukamachi/mito/README.markdown

 It's quite clear how to use since its grammar is same as `cl:defclass`.
 However, the definition is a little bit redundant.

-`mito:deftable` is a thin macro to define a table class.
+`mito:deftable` is a thin macro to define a table class with less typing.

-For example, the above example equivalents to the following definition which uses `deftable`.
+For example, the above example can be rewritten like the following definition by using `deftable`.

 ```common-lisp
 (mito:deftable user ()